dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 +++

-Note how the modulation is clearly more well defined with higher signal-to-noise ratio as the photon order increases.
+Note how the modulation is clearly better resolved defined with higher signal-to-noise ratio as the photon order increases.
 This is even in-spite of progressively fewer collected events!

 You are encouraged to launch this notebook where you will find an interactive version of this code below.
 Play with the number of input photons and the phase modulation amplitude and observe how the statistics change.
 Note that if you progressively decrease the amplitude of the phase modulation, you will find a value where the modulation is almost impossible to discern for the classical $N=1$ case, but easily discernable for the $N=4$ case.